 If you think trekking/hiking is not everyone’s cup of tea after the age of 40, then you are mistaken.
 It’s you, who have to break this myth as I did.

 Just Do It!

 If you are a woman over the age of 40 and want to start trekking, just do it!
 Trust me once you start there is no looking back.
-Nowadays there are lots of companies who organize treks/hikes especially for women above 40 years.
+Nowadays there are lots of companies that organize treks/hikes, especially for women above 40 years.
 If you have any friends who are willing to join, pull them along if not then rest assured, you will make good new friends.

 Rupa Pravin at Chader Trek, Zanskar

 With the awareness created by various communities, tour organizers, social groups and even amongst friends a lot more women are taking interest and scaling up to their passion or want to hike even if it is a day trek of smaller altitudes.
 I recently conducted a survey on women above the age of 40 who started hiking/trekking after 40 or are keen on starting one.